 Any Lewis & Clark community member may speak with a Confidential Advocate, whether you are a survivor, a friend of a survivor, a concerned student, or a faculty or staff member.
-All interactions with the CA are confidential.
+All interactions with a CA are confidential.

-Available = available most days/weeks with some exceptions
+- Available = available most days/weeks with some exceptions

-Unavailable = not available for summer
+- Unavailable = not available for current term

-Melissa Osmond (she/her/hers), Available
+Michelle Callahan (she/her/hers), Available

-Associate Director for Health Promotion
+Director of Health Promotion and Wellness

-(w) 503-768-7112, (c) 971-319-2992
+(w) 503-768-7341, (c) 612-968-8562